hoonzis/hoonzis.github.io/_posts/2011-02-23-spring-mvc-simple-project-spring-by.md

 In the servlet mapping part, the servlet-name is set to "spring".
 This servlet needs some special configuration and this will be provided by spring-servlet.xml file.
-But in order to tell Spring where to search te configuration we set the path of this file as the parametr to the Spring ContextLoader.
+But in order to tell Spring where to search te configuration we set the path of this file as the parameter to the Spring ContextLoader.
 There is also a link to the file which provides security configuration.
 Spring-servlet.xml contains a lot of configuration.
 Lets now take a look at the part concerning the view.